 I received a surprise package today, a gift from a friend: three books and a micro bicycle.
 I won the books in a bet, actually: Alberto Contador vs Chris Froome at Tour de France 🙂

-“Au Vélodrome”, also known as “At the Cycle-Race Track” and “Le cycliste”, is a painting by Metzinger.
-According to the art historian Erasmus Weddigen, it illustrates the final meters of the Paris-Roubaix monumental classic, and portrays its 1912 winner Charles Crupelandt.
+“Au Vélodrome”, also known as “At the Cycle-Race Track” and “Le cycliste”, is a painting by the French painter Jean Metzinger.
+According to the art historian Erasmus Weddigen, it illustrates the final meters of the Paris-Roubaix monumental classic and portrays its 1912 winner Charles Crupelandt (1886-1955).
 The painting was acquired by Peggy Guggenheim in 1945 […]

 1924 Giro d’Italia was very extraordinary.
-Because, Alfonsina Morini Strada participated in the Giro, and became the only woman to have ridden one of cycling’s three major stage races.
+Because, Alfonsina Strada participated in the Giro, and became the only woman to have ridden one of cycling’s three 3-week grand tours.